This is a past event. Its details are archived for historical purposes.

 129 Ho Plaza Cornell University: Ithaca, NY 14853, USA

 To celebrate the bicentennial of Clara Schumann (neé Wieck)’s birth, the conference “Performing Clara Schumann: Keyboard Legacies and Feminine Identities in the Long Romantic Tradition”, November 16-17, 2019, will present a myriad of interpretive frameworks for understanding the historical, cultural, and technological milieu surrounding the virtuosa’s life and work.
 Conference events, ranging from individual paper presentations, to lecture recitals, to hands-on workshops, are particularly invested in reconfiguring the feminist outlook surrounding the various (keyboard) networks of Clara Schumann’s world and those inspired by her in subsequent times.
-In addition, this event seek not only to celebrate the composer’s historic achievements, but also to rethink her profound imprint on Romantic, post- (and ultra-) “Romantic” art culture.
+In addition, this event seeks not only to celebrate the composer’s historic and musical achievements, but also to rethink her profound imprint on Romantic, post- (and ultra-) “Romantic” art culture.